Skip to main menu Skip to main content Skip to footer

 It’s important to note that the experience of your cataract surgeon is crucial as well.
 If you have an inexperienced surgeon for laser cataract surgery, you may not get the best results.
 Laser cataract surgery is a premium procedure, meaning it’s not usually covered by insurance.
 If you have the budget and want the most precise results, laser cataract surgery may be right for you!

-Currently, there is no way to say you won’t develop a cataract.
+Currently, there is no way to completely prevent developing a cataract.
 But there are things you can do to reduce your risk of developing one early.

 If you smoke, stop!
 Smoking is thought to be one of the things that actually speeds up cataract development.
 This is because smoking introduces free radicals into the eye.
 In general, you should try to lead a healthy lifestyle.
 Make sure to exercise at least 3 times a week.